yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/AGE-Heterophily/README.md

 ## Options

-For this section, the available options for [your-dataset] includes "cora", "citeseer" and "pubmed".
+For this section, the available options for [your-dataset] includes "chameleon", "squirrel", "taxas", "cornell", and "wisconsin".

+The last three datasets are just toy examples which include hundred of nodes only.

 The availale options for [your-active-learning-score] includes "baseline" (AGE), "f_similarity" (AGE+FDS), "s_similarity" (AGE+SDS), "e_similarity" (AGE+EDS), "combined" (AGE+FDS+SDS), "random" (None), "c_only" (Centrality), "e_only" (Entropy), "fs_only" (FDS), "ss_only" (SDS), and "es_only" (EDS).